Preservice Teachers at UW Oshkosh

 - Participate in all host teacher duties such as meetings, parent-teacher conferences, lunch/recess duties and scheduled in-service days.

-- Cooperating teacher completes final evaluation and final narrative at the end of placement
+- CT completes final evaluation and final narrative at the end of placement

 Additional Teacher Candidate Roles & Responsibilities for Interns ONLY